Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage 0.
 The cancer is noninvasive.
 Cancer cells are found only in the ducts (ductal carcinoma in situ).

 Stage II.
-The tumor is larger than 2 cm or has spread to the lymph nodes under the arm.
+The tumor is larger than 2 cm and has not spread to lymph nodes, or the cancer is less than 5 cm across and has spread to the lymph nodes under the arm.

 Stage IV.
-The tumor has spread to the bones, lungs, or lymph nodes far away from the breast.
+The tumor has spread beyond the breast to the bones, lungs, liver, brain, or lymph nodes far away from the breast.

 Recurrent breast cancer.
-When the cancer returns despite treatment.
+When the cancer returns after treatment.